googleforgames/open-saves/docs/development.md

 ## Building

-In order to build the main triton server, simply invoke the Makefile in the root project directory by running
+In order to build the main Open Saves server, simply invoke the Makefile in the root project directory by running

 ```bash
 make